bwesterb/mtc/README.md

 assertions.
 In the future this could for instance be used for serialized DNSSEC proofs.

-We can also create an assertion request that roughly matches an existing X.509 certificate at a TLS server using the `-X` flag:
+We can also create an assertion request derived from an existing X.509 certificate at a TLS server using the `-X` flag:

 ```